The Shoppes at Parma

 The Shoppes at Parma, formerly known as Parmatown Mall, is a shopping plaza located in Parma, Ohio, approximately 10 mi south of Cleveland.
-It is located at the southwest corner of State Route 3 and Ridgewood Drive in southern Cuyahoga County.
+It is located at the southwest corner of Ridge Road and West Ridgewood Drive.
 It is anchored by Walmart, Burlington, Marc's and Dick's Sporting Goods.
 The plaza opened as a shopping plaza in 1956 and was enclosed in the mid-1960s and has become an outdoor plaza once again.
 Its original anchors were Higbee's (1967) and May Company (1960).
 Higbee's became Dillard's in 1992, and closed in 2000.
 The old Higbee's structure was demolished and replaced with a new Walmart in 2004.
 May Company became Kaufmann's in 1993 and Kaufmann's became Macy's in 2006.
 A Kresge also served as a fourth anchor store until it was closed in the early 1980s to make way for an expansion.
 Parts of the original plaza remain open-air, with Chuck E. Cheese's and Marc's as major tenants.
 The mall was renovated in the early 2000s and was renovated to be an outdoor shopping center in 2017, with the interior demolished.